dsakuma/setup-python-project/README.md

 This is my development setup for Python projects.
 It is constantly updated with new settings and tools.

-## Creating a project based in this strucutre
+## Creating a project based on this strucutre

 1. Clone this repository
 2. Copy all the content (except .git folder)